DaanT11/HousePricing_Refactoring_LargeScaleMethods_2023/README.md

 - msc: empty
 - results: predictions in csv format
 - src: Four .py scripts to explore, clean, process and predict.
+- logs: has the log file to catch errors and info.

 ## Usage
 Main .py file will call the other modules and just be sure to have files in the same folder.